Take the readiness quiz and check that you're prepared.

 - Some programs are accredited by the Canadian Society for Chemistry (CSC).
 [Details]

-- Some programs are recommended for those who may wish to proceed to a post-graduate degree in chemistry.
+- Some programs are recommended for those who may wish to proceed to a post-graduate degree in chemistry or biochemistry.
 [Details]

 As detailed on our Help & Advice pages, there is an on-line tool available to help you track your progress, and one-on-one advice on program and course selections is always available.
 The Personal Advisor or FAQs also answer numerous common questions about policies and procedures.
 They also point you to resources to help you become a more effective student, to deal with personal issues or to deal with coursework, and provide advice on your options.

 Ready to apply?
 Visit the Apply for Admission page.